FEZModding/FEZRepacker/README.md

 Lists all files contained withing given .PAK package.

-- `[--convert-from-xnb, -x] [xnb-input] [file-output]` Attempts to convert given XNB input (this can be a path to a single asset or an entire directory) and save it at given output (if input is a directory, dumps all converted files in specified path).
-Directories are treated recursively.
+- `[--convert-from-xnb, -x] [xnb-input] [file-output]` Attempts to convert given XNB input (this can be a path to a single asset or an entire directory) and save it at given output (if input is a directory, converts all files within it recursively and dumps all converted files in specified path).

-- `[--convert-to-xnb, -X] [file-input] [xnb-output]` Attempts to convert given input (this can be a path to a single file or an entire directory) into XNB file(s) and save it at given output (if input is a directory, dumps all converted files in specified path).
-Directories are treated recursively.
+- `[--convert-to-xnb, -X] [file-input] [xnb-output]` Attempts to convert given input (this can be a path to a single file or an entire directory) into XNB file(s) and save it at given output (if input is a directory, converts all files within it recursively and dumps all converted files in specified path).

 Here are some examples how you can use these commands: